 LED lights are known for their tremendously long lifespan.
 In fact, LEDs last almost 50 times longer than their incandescent counterparts.
 With a lifespan of at least 50,000 hours more than incandescent lamps, LED emergency lights will last substantially longer.

 With a long lifespan, LED lighting means reduced maintenance.
 While LED lights require the same inspections and testing as all other emergency lighting, replacement becomes much less frequent.
 (This is yet another cost-savings reason to use LED emergency lighting.
 After all, constantly having to replace emergency lamps after every inspection can be costly!)

 LED lights are exceptionally durable.
 Incandescent and fluorescent lamps can be easily damaged or destroyed due to shocks, vibrations, and power surges.
 Because of this, they may fail prematurely and this can compromise safety.
 LED lights, on the other hand, are known to withstand these types of jars and shakes.
 This means LEDs are much more likely to fully function despite an earthquake, fire, or other serious impacts to the surrounding building.

 LED Emergency Lighting with Action Services Group

 Exit signs and fire exit signs are essential parts of any emergency plan.
 Having emergency lighting that is reliable, long-lasting, and bright ensures these fixtures aid occupants in safely exiting a building.
 LED emergency lighting is the best option.
 Contact Action Services Group today to learn more about an LED emergency lighting retrofit!
-Call 800-223-0982 or email email@example.com.
+Call 610-558-9773, email [email protected] or schedule a call.